MS Roald Amundsen accidents and incidents

 The shipowner Hurtigruten commented that the Coronavirus testing was routine (crew-only) and that all the ship's remaining staff-crew (158) are currently quarantined onboard and will be tested.
 Hurtigruten added that all passengers on the last voyages - departures July 17 (209 pax) and July 24 (177 pax) were contacted by the company and informed (via SMS) about the incident.
 The next scheduled departure was cancelled (July 31, 7-day roundtrip from Tromso to Longyearbyen, Spitsbergen Island / planned arrival on August 4).

 The Norwegian health authorities required that all passengers and crew from the July 24 voyage enter quarantine.
 On August 1, Hurtigruten reported that a total of 33 crew test results (the 4 hospitalized plus 29 new) returned positive for COVID-19 after the ship's entire staff (162) had been tested.
-Later that day, the number of infected grew to 36.
+Later that day, the number of infected grew to 36 (of whom 32 Filipino).
 On August 3, a total of four passengers (from both cruises) tested Coronavirus-positive.
 Hurtigruten cancelled Roald Amundsen's all scheduled departures through August 31.

 Note: Hurtigruten became the world's first ocean cruise company to resume passenger shipping operations (on June 16) when the ship Otto Sverdrup (Finnmarken) departed from Bergen to Kirkenes.
 Roald Amundsen resumed voyages on July 17 with 7-day roundtrips to Svalbard from Tromso.